AndresRobert/Phasil-Framework/README.md

 * Which DB options do I have?
     * Insert, Select, Update, Delete & ComplexSelect (custom queries) are out of the box, but you are also encouraged to add more at /core/Database.php
 * Is there a Dashboard to control global variables and configuration?
-    * Of course! check /core/Config.php out!
+    * Of course! check /api/config/Core.php out!
 * Do we have a toolbox, or something?
-    * Sure we do! they are called Helpers (/core/Helper.php) and there are some already (and more will be added): Session, Cookie, File, Api, Text & Password, check them all out!.
+    * Sure we do! they are called Kits (/api/kits/) and there are some already (and more will be added): Session, Cookie, File, Text, etc., check them all out!.

 ## Developed by
-ACODE Design & Development 2020 [Andres Robert]
+ACODE Design & Development 2020 @AndresRobert

 Visit https://phasil.acode.cl